CerenAkyr/MNIST-Dataset-Analysis/README.md

 ## Question 1

-In the `q1.ipynb` notebook, the relevant subquestion is described in the comments.
+The comments describe the relevant subquestion in the `q1.ipynb` notebook.
 But before running any subquestion, the code pieces before Question1.1 should be run.

 ## Question 2

-In the `q2.ipynb` notebook, the relevant subquestion is described in the comments.
+The comments describe the relevant subquestion in the `q2.ipynb` notebook.
-However, the subquestion 2.5 for discussing performance metrics is directly added to the code.
+However, subquestion 2.5 for discussing performance metrics is directly added to the code.
-Before running any subquestion, the code pieces before Question2.1 should be run.
+Before running any subquestion, the code pieces before Question 2.1 should be run.
-For each plot, the default parameters are initialized again, to avoid any unwanted values.
+The default parameters are initialized for each plot to avoid unwanted values.